 Unless you know your limitations and make the right plan for moving forward.

 I was contacted by Skyhorse Publishing about reviewing her book, which is out in paperback.
-I agreed to that, and I asked Anna to be my guest on DestinySurvival Radio.
-She was on yesterday’s show.
+I agreed to that, and I asked Anna to be my guest on this week’s DestinySurvival Radio.

 Anna Hess dreamed about moving back to the land ever since her parents dragged her off their family farm at the age of eight.
 She worked as a field biologist and non-profit organizer before acquiring fifty-eight acres and a husband, then quit her job to homestead full time.
 She loves pigging out on sun-warmed strawberries and experimenting with no-till gardening, mushroom propagation, and chicken pasturing.
 She lives outside Dungannon, Virginia.

-The Weekend Homesteader is over 400 pages and is beautifully illustrated.
+The book contains over 400 pages and is beautifully illustrated.
 But don’t be intimidated by the length.
 It’s meant to be worked through it a little at a time so you don’t get overwhelmed.